 Those interested in Alaska’s early Indigenous life should also visit Eklutna Historical Park, a cemetery with colorful spirit houses and the Saint Nicholas Russian Orthodox Church – the oldest standing building in the greater Anchorage area.

 To learn more about the state's awe-inspiring natural history, visit the Alaska Museum of Science and Nature — massive murals adorn the museum's exterior, while inside, exhibits include a full size pterosaur and other dinosaurs, the youngest mammoth remains in the world, the largest ice age bear in the world, touchable wolves, bears, and more.

 With Joint Base Elmendorf Richardson just north of downtown, Anchorage is home to a strong military community.
 The link between the city and its service members is evident at the Alaska Veterans Museum.
 Located in Fourth Avenue Market Place, it tells the stories of individual military service members through memorabilia, photos, posters and more.
-A few blocks away, the Alaska State Trooper Museum tells the story of the officers who brought law and order to the Last Frontier.
+A few blocks away, the Alaska State Trooper Museum tells a story of law enforcement in the Great Land.